 Welcome to Mr. Tyler Hollow’s class!

-I teach Earth Science and Biomed 4, which is an upper level research class.
+I teach Earth Science and Biomed 4.
+Biomed 4 is an upper level research class in Health Career Pathway.
 They are both laboratory-based and focused on the process of science.
-I am passionate about Science and am excited to work with students in the Science Technology Engineering and Math (STEM) fields.
-Students will be thinking like Scientists and doing Scientific work every day using the Science and Engineering Practices.
+I am passionate about science and excited to work with students in Science Technology Engineering and Math (STEM) fields.
+Students will be thinking like Scientists and doing Scientific work every day.

 For Biomed 4 student’s class material can be found on the LMS link.

 Monday – Overview of Glaciers and my trip to Canada, Reading on Earthquake waves.

 Tuesday – No school for 9th graders due to CRT and ACT testing of Sophomores and Juniors.

 Thursday – Finish Magnetism Module and Take Notes on Earth’s Magnetic Field.

 Friday – Quiz on Earth’s Interior and follow-up activity on magnetism.

 Make-up assignment: I am offering students a make-up assignment that will replace their lowest grade of the quarter.
 The make-up assignment is a current event that can be found on my web page; students will be getting a hard copy.

 I will be gone this week, so changes to grades will occur on Tuesday of the following week.
 Grades are up-to-date as of Friday, March 9th.